Combined Phenotyping and Growth Cabinet

 - detached plant parts, e.g. leaves, fruits, roots, tubers

 The core compartment of the LemnaTec PhenoTron consists of a climate controlled growth chamber (15°C to 40°C ± 3°C) with tunable LED light sources.
-Optionally, air humidity and CO2 content can be controlled.
 It has up to 16 groups of LEDs in different spectral bands between 350 and 850 nm, which can be controlled independently.
-Top stereo RGB cameras suit most phenotyping applications.
-Optional cameras include IR, NIR, Multispectral, or chlorophyll fluorescence.
+Top stereo RGB cameras deliver data for many phenotyping applications.
 The system is operated via a touch-screen interface with intuitive controls.

 |PhenoTron cabinet||H: 870 mm